Miss R. Coates is our school English Leader.

 Books are used to introduce cross curricular topics and start discussions about the world.
 The books above are just some of the books the children have enjoyed reading.

 Writing is taught in units, which we build up from an initial stimulus such as a visit or an exciting story or activity.
-Speaking and other communication skills feed into writing skills, and are developed rigorously, in order to build vocabularies, confidence and fluency.
+Speaking and communication skills feed into writing skills, and are developed rigorously, in order to build vocabularies, confidence and fluency.
 Pupils write daily in some form or another, across many areas of the curriculum.
+We place value in creativity and expression, across a range of genres and subjects.
+We use ‘Talk for Writing’ or 'The Write Stuff' strategies to further enhance our writing teaching and learning.
 Extended writing sessions take place weekly to develop resilience and independence, consolidate knowledge and provide a finished product after drafting and editing.

 We regularly arrange visits from authors and companies to promote reading.
 One of the visits we enjoyed was from Anthony Pedley.
 The children were enthralled with his performance of Roald Dahl classic - The BFG.